 In all RPGs, the player can use beds to restore health and mana points.
 Our game is no exception, so the player can decide to sleep by pressing the attack button when he is near the bed.

 Let’s start by creating a “sleep screen”.
 Add a new ColorRect node to CanvasLayer and call it Sleep.
 In the Inspector, set Color to black and Rect → Size to (320,180).
-If you are using the code to drag the player with the mouse, remember to set Mouse → Filter to Ignore to prevent this node from blocking mouse events.

 Add a RichTextLabel to Sleep.
 This node is used to show formatted text and allows you to animate the text with some simple animations.